Shoshana Netanyahu

 Shoshana Netanyahu (שׁוֹשַׁנָּה נְתַנְיָהוּ; 6 April 1923 – 7 October 2022) was an Israeli judge and lawyer who was a justice at the Supreme Court of Israel.
 She was married to mathematician Elisha Netanyahu (1912–1986), who was the uncle of Benjamin Netanyahu, current Prime Minister of Israel.

 Biography

 Netanyahu was born Shoshana Shenburg in 1923, in the Free City of Danzig (now Gdańsk, Poland).
 She immigrated to Palestine with her family in 1924, and settled in the Bat Galim neighborhood of Haifa.
 She graduated from the Reali High School in Haifa 1941, and took British Mandate-operated legal classes.

 Netanyahu worked at the law firm of S. Horowitz, and then spent a year serving as assistant prosecutor in the Israel Air Force.
 She returned to her previous position, and two years later moved to the advocate firm, Friedman and Komisar.

-In 1949, she married professor Elisha Netanyahu; their elder son was born in 1951.
-In 1953 the family left for a sabbatical at Stanford University, where their second son was born.